 - A blood test called an interferon gamma test.
 This can be helpful if the tuberculin skin test result was unclear.
 The advantage of this test is that the result is not affected by the BCG vaccine.

 - An HIV test should be offered.
 This is because TB is more common in people who have HIV, and treatment may be needed for both conditions.

-- A CT or MRI scan may be used to look for TB in internal organs.
+- A computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan may be used to look for TB in internal organs.
 For example, a brain scan is useful if TB meningitis or TB infection in the brain is suspected.

 New tests are being developed.
 Some are similar to the culture test above, but give faster results.
 Other tests help identify bacteria which are resistant to antibiotics.

 Do family, friends or colleagues need tests?

 If you have TB of the lung or voice box, anyone who comes into close and prolonged contact with you needs testing.
 The usual tests available for contacts are a chest X-ray and/or tuberculin skin test (Mantoux test).
 If these show possible TB, other tests may need to be done.

 It may be difficult to diagnose babies and children under the age of 2 years.
 They may be put on treatment whilst awaiting results of tests.